 10.14 Two coding interviews

 So this is the day, I thought.
-My interviews were arranged at 5pm and 6pm EST. And yeah, I was freaking nervous before the interviews.
+My interviews were arranged at 5pm and 6pm ET.
+And yeah, I was freaking nervous before the interviews.
 I bought a bottle of water, found a quiet place, and waited for the calls.

 Well the interviews went pretty well.
 The first interviewer asked some questions about my resume, for about 8 minutes, and then went on to coding problems.
 The second interviewer directly jumped into coding.
-I guess that “ask about resume” part is only for us to relax.
+I guess that “ask about resume” part is only to make candidates relax.
 Anyway, my coding problems were not hard, a little above LeetCode easy or so.
-I can’t tell you the problems, but they were really easy in terms of hard skills, and so I asked a lot of questions to show my soft skills.
+I can’t tell you the problems, but they were really easy in terms of hard skills, so I asked a lot of questions to show my soft skills.
 For the very last several minutes, the interviewer would typically stop and see if you have any questions for them.
-Prepare one or two of them to show your care for the company, e.g. “what are the most difficult challenges you have faced in your work at Google?”
+Prepare one or two of them to show your care for the company, e.g., “what are the most difficult challenges you have faced in your work at Google?”
 The whole interview was like a chat with a friend, and it was a really good experience.
 I was pretty satisfied with my performance, and went to dinner with joy.

 10.17 Coding interviews passed

 Three days later, I was notified the hiring committee (HC) had approved my application.
 This means I entered the next phase, the host-matching phase.
 During this phase, project hosts who are interested in having you as an intern will reach out to you, to have a chat, and to see if you are interested in their project as well.
-Note that normally this process can by no means be expedited, and there is now no guarantee that you will be contacted by at least one host.
+Note that normally this process can by no means be expedited, and there is no guarantee that you will be contacted by at least one host.
 So this phase is kind of a bummer, and also the part I hated the most about the whole recruitment process.
-You never know when your first potential host will call in, and it could take more than a month if you are really unlucky, or even drown in the intern pool.
-But it should be not a problem if you entered this phase early enough.
+You never know when your first potential host will call in, and it could take more than a month if you are really out of luck—you can even drown in the intern pool.
+But it should not be a problem if you entered this phase early enough.

 10.30 First host matching notification